 Ages two to five

-For small children, it’s the doing not the looking that amuses and inspires.
-As a result, this busy museum’s hands-on galleries win the day.
+Let's be honest, small children don't really get that amused or inspired looking at exhibits like their parent counterparts.
+But no worries - the Science Museum's hands-on galleries are ready to save the day.
 The Garden is a free play zone where young’uns can don aprons and play with waterways and boats, jump around exploring light and shadows and discover the science of sound through all kinds of fun activities.

 Ages three to six

-There’s a lot of natural wonder to be enjoyed at Kew, from the treetop walk with a bird’s-eye view over the park, to the incredibly stinky, rare flowering titan arum plant, but for younger visitors the specially created Climbers and Creepers play zone is a treat.
+There’s many a natural wonder to be enjoyed at Kew, from the magnificent treetop walk with a bird’s-eye view over the park to the not-so-sweet, rare flowering titan arum plant (no seriously, hold your nose).
+But if you have younger visitors in tow, head to the Climbers and Creepers play zone for a real treat.
 Kids get to feel like tiny insects crawling over huge wooden models of plants and play with interactive features – including the chance to discover the perils of carnivorous plants.

 Ages three and above